This page is for the academic year 2013-14. The current handbook year is 2019-20

 the learning outcomes of the module

-- Regular problem exercises and example classes will give students the chance to develop their theoretical understanding and problem solving skills.
+- Regular problem exercises will give students the chance to develop their theoretical understanding and problem solving skills.

-- The problem exercises and example classes provide opportunities for feedback, for students to gauge their progress and for staff to monitor progress throughout the duration of the module.
+- The problem exercises provide opportunities for feedback, for students to gauge their progress and for staff to monitor progress throughout the duration of the module.

 Teaching Methods and Contact Hours